dunktra/dreamchoice-ai/README.md

 Dreamed up and coded by @dunktra ✨
 Powered by OpenAI's GPT API.

-Interested in joing Code in Place?
-Go here 👉[click me!!](https://codeinplace.stanford.edu/)
+Interested in joing Code in Place? 👉[click me!!](https://codeinplace.stanford.edu/)